-Arjan Singh, Marshal Of Indian Air Force, Critically Ill
+Arjan Singh, Marshal of Indian Air Force, Critically Ill

 - Arjan Singh is famous for his role in the 1965 India-Pakistan war

-- Mr Singh is the only officer of the IAF to be promoted to five-star rank
+- He is the only officer of the IAF to be promoted to five-star rank

-Mr Singh, 98, the only officer of the Indian Air Force (IAF) to be promoted to five-star rank, was admitted to the Army's Research and Referral hospital this morning.
+Prime Minister Narendra Modi, who visited him, said his condition is critical.

 Defence Minister Nirmala Sitharaman and IAF chief BS Dhanoa also paid a visit to the hospital in the national capital.

+We are all praying for the speedy recovery of Marshal of the Indian Air Force Arjan Singh.
+Doctors are doing their best.- Narendra Modi (@narendramodi) September 16, 2017

-An icon of the Indian military history, Mr Singh had led a young IAF into the war in 1965 when he was hardly 44 years of age.
+An icon of the Indian military history, Arjan Singh had led a young air force into the 1965 Indo-Pak war when he was hardly 44-year-old.

-In 1965, when Pakistan had launched its Operation Grand Slam with an armoured thrust targeted at the vital town of Akhnoor, Mr Singh led the Indian Air Force through the war with courage, determination and professional skill.
+As Pakistan had launched its Operation Grand Slam with an armoured thrust targeted at the vital town of Akhnoor in Jammu and Kashmir, Arjan Singh led the Indian Air Force through the war with courage, determination and professional skill.

-He inspired the IAF to victory, despite the constraints imposed on a full-scale use of air force combat power.
+He inspired the IAF, despite the constraints imposed on a full-scale use of air force combat power.